Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass.md

 ## Human Health and Flourishing

-## Preclass for Wedensday
+## Preclass for Wednesday

-There was no preclass for Wedensday Week-4.
+There was no preclass for Wednesday Week-4.
 Topic: "What will be the major human health challenges in 2030?"

 ## Preclass for Friday